ordishs/lottery_numbers_from_bitcoin_blockchain_node/README.md

-# lottery-numbers-from-bitcoin-blockchain
+# lottery-numbers-from-bitcoin-blockchain-node
-lottery bitcoin blockchain
+lottery bitcoin blockchain node

-**Simple example for generating random lottery numbers from the Bitcoin Blockchain**
+**Node version of a Simple example for generating random lottery numbers from the Bitcoin Blockchain**